Mindset: Personal and Corporate as One System

 - Use corporate-owned insurance for business needs (buy-sell, key person) while personal policies protect family

-- Structure ownership to maximize tax efficiency and estate planning benefits
+- Structure ownership to maximize tax efficiency and estate strategies benefits

 Personal Investment Accounts